Which is best? Time in or timing the market?

 Timing the market is the attempt to predict the highs and lows of the stock market.

 In summary, buying in just before prices go up and selling before they fall.
-It sounds logical in theory, but in reality, it’s near impossible to execute consistently.
+It sounds logical in theory, but in reality, it’s nearly impossible to execute consistently.

 As we know, markets can move quickly and unpredictably.
 By the time you’ve decided to act, the perceived opportunity has likely passed.